XRPL-Commons/core-dev-bootcamp-2025/day-9/material/consensus.ordering.md

 - Prepares the initial transaction set and proposal for the next consensus round.
 - Gathers open transactions, applies canonical ordering, and finalizes the set for proposal.
 - See [src/xrpld/app/consensus/RCLConsensus.cpp] for details.

 ---

-## Consensus Process and Dispute Management

-### DisputedTx Lifecycle: Creation, Voting, Stalling, and Consensus Impact

-**Creation:**
-- A `DisputedTx` is created when a transaction is present in one peer's transaction set but not another's during consensus comparison ([src/xrpld/consensus/Consensus.h]).
-- The constructor takes the transaction, the local node's initial vote, the number of peers, and a logging journal ([src/xrpld/consensus/DisputedTx.h]).

-**Vote Tracking:**
-- Each peer's vote (yes/no) is tracked in a map keyed by peer NodeID.
-- The local node's vote is stored separately.
-- The class maintains counts of "yays" and "nays" for efficient threshold checks.

-**Vote Updates:**
-- As new proposals or transaction sets are received, votes are updated via `setVote`.
-- If a peer changes their vote, the counts are adjusted.
-- The local node may change its vote using `updateVote`, which considers peer votes, consensus parameters, and the Avalanche state machine.

-**Stalling:**
-- A dispute is considered "stalled" if votes have not changed for a configured number of consensus rounds (`peerUnchangedCounter_`), as determined by `DisputedTx::stalled` ([src/xrpld/consensus/DisputedTx.h]).
-- Stalling indicates that further progress on this transaction is unlikely without new proposals or network events.

-**Consensus Impact:**
-- If the number of "yays" crosses the acceptance threshold, the transaction is included in the consensus set.
-- If "nays" cross the rejection threshold, the transaction is dropped.
-- Stalled disputes can prevent consensus from progressing and may trigger fallback or timeout logic.

-**Lifecycle Summary:**
-1. Created when a difference is found between local and peer sets.
-2. Votes are tracked and updated as proposals arrive.
-3. If votes stabilize (stalled), consensus may be delayed or fallback logic triggered.
-4. Once consensus is reached (enough yays or nays), the dispute is resolved.

----

-## Consensus State Determination

-### checkConsensus: Parameters, Thresholds, Timeouts, and Return States

-**Function:** `ConsensusState checkConsensus(...)` ([src/xrpld/consensus/Consensus.h], [src/xrpld/consensus/Consensus.cpp])

-**Input Parameters:**
-- `prevProposers`: Number of proposers in the previous round.
-- `currentProposers`: Number of proposers in the current round.
-- `currentAgree`: Number of agreeing proposers in the current round.
-- `currentFinished`: Number of proposers that have finished.
-- `previousAgreeTime`: Duration of previous consensus round.
-- `currentAgreeTime`: Duration of current consensus round.
-- `stalled`: Whether consensus is stalled (e.g., all disputes are stalled).
-- `ConsensusParms const& parms`: Consensus configuration parameters.
-- `proposing`: Whether the local node is proposing.
-- `beast::Journal j`: Logging.
-- `clog`: Optional logging stream.

-**Thresholds:**
-- Acceptance and rejection thresholds are defined in `ConsensusParms` (e.g., `minCONSENSUS_PCT`).
-- The Avalanche state machine (see `ConsensusParms::AvalancheState`) adjusts thresholds over time.

-**Timeouts:**
-- `ledgerMIN_CONSENSUS`: Minimum time before consensus can be reached.
-- `ledgerMAX_CONSENSUS`: Maximum time to wait for consensus before considering it failed.
-- `ledgerABANDON_CONSENSUS`: Absolute maximum time before abandoning consensus.

-**Stalls:**
-- If all disputes are stalled (no vote changes for a configured number of rounds), consensus may be considered stalled.
-- Stalling can trigger fallback logic or cause consensus to be declared as failed/expired.

-**Return States (enum ConsensusState):**
-- `No`: Consensus not yet reached.
-- `Yes`: Consensus reached (sufficient agreement).
-- `MovedOn`: Most nodes have moved on without consensus.
-- `Expired`: Consensus round has taken too long and is expired.

-**Logic Summary:**
-- If not enough time has passed or not enough proposers, returns `No`.
-- If sufficient agreement, returns `Yes`.
-- If most nodes have moved on, returns `MovedOn`.
-- If consensus round has taken too long, returns `Expired`.
-- Otherwise, returns `No`.

----